I’m a Comparative Literature major, pursuing a certificate in German Language and Culture.

 Why I decided to study the humanities:

-Because I believe deeply that the pursuit of knowledge does not just involve assembly of facts but a striving to attune ourselves with the moral core of our humanity.
+I was drawn to the humanities because I believe deeply that the pursuit of knowledge does not just involve assembly of facts but a striving to attune ourselves with the moral core of our humanity.

 What I have gained from the humanities: